maddiepr/pde-surrogate-modeling/README.md

 *Finite difference solvers and neural network surrogates for nonlinear PDEs, with applications to predictive modeling and simulation speedup.*

-> **Status:** Scaffolding phase - core APIs defined; implementation in progress.
-Last updated: 2025-08-14.
+> **Status:** In active development — core APIs scaffolded, implementations underway.
+Updated: 2025-08-14

 ## Abstract